-- None of these benefits have been associated with core-specific exercises on the floor (core stability or traditional core) or ball/other equipment.
+- None of these benefits has been associated with Core-specific exercises on the floor (core stability or traditional core) or ball/other equipment.

-One important thing to retain is the importance of execution technique in this type of exercises.
+One important thing to retain it’s the importance of technical execution in this type of exercises.
 Load progression must be careful and always respecting the level of each student or athlete!

 And your verbal feedback about Core activation and positioning are crucial to the efficacy and safety of more specific exercises.

-Remember which are the exercises that are included in the definition of “Core Free Weight Exercises”…
+Remember which are the exercises included in the definition of “Core Free Weight Exercises”…

 … we are talking about all the exercises that have the main goal of strengthening your “anatomical box” and that involve multi-joint movement, ideally in a standing position.

-We are talking about examples of Lunges, Squats, Deadlifts, Olympic Weightlifting, and all their variations.
+We are talking about Lunges, Squats, Deadlifts, Olympic Weightlifting, and all their variations, for example.

-The main goal of this Karate Science Academy’s article was to pass you one strong and crucial idea…
+The main goal of this Karate Science Academy’s article is to pass you a strong and crucial idea…

 … that in your Dojo, your Core strengthening program should not be based mostly on planks, bridges and other similar exercises.